dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-flight-control.md

 ### Flight Limitation

 Maximum aircraft altitude and distance from home location can be used to limit the area an aircraft can fly in.
-The DJI Mobile SDK provides APIs that allow developers to query and change these limitations.
+The DJI Onboard SDK provides APIs that allow developers to query and change these limitations.

 ### Geospatial Environment Online (GEO)